moirangthemsonia/moirangthemsonia.github.io/README.md

 ⚡️ Fully Responsive\
 ⚡️ Valid HTML5 & CSS3\
 ⚡️ Typing animation using `Typed.js`\
+⚡️ Transition Effect using `Effect.js`\
 ⚡️ Easy to modify

 ## Installation & Deployment 📦
-- Clone the repository and modify the content of <b>index.html</b> according to your requirement.
+- Clone the repository and customize the content of index.html to meet your specific requirements.
-- Add or remove images from `varadbhogayata.github.io/assets/img/` directory as per your requirement.
+- Modify the moirangthemsonia.github.io/assets/img/ directory by adding or removing images as necessary.
-- I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the website the EASIEST WAY.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io`.
-Please don't give any other name.
+- To deploy your website, please create a GitHub repository named <your-github-username>github.io, ensuring that no other name is used.
-- Push the generated code to the `master` branch of this repository.
+- Finally, push the generated code to the master branch of the repository.
-- <b>NOTE:</b> Make sure to set `analyticsId` from your Google Analytics account inside the Google Analytics script tag, if you want to use your own Google Analytics account.
+- <b>NOTE:</b> Additionally, integrate your personal Google Tag Manager and Google Analytics IDs to track site performance and ensure proper indexing.

 ## Sections 📚
 ✔️ About me\